Dolechek/csci-476-594-spring2021/lab_05/README.md

 <img src =https://github.com/Dolechek/csci-476-594-spring2021-private/blob/main/lab_05/t_2.png width="" height="">

+## Task 3: Steal Cookies from the Victim's Machine

 **Task 3 Summary**

 _The objective of this task is to get the JavaScript code to send the information of the cookies to the attacker and not notify the victim about it._